zephyrproject-rtos/zephyr/boards/arm/atsame54_xpro/doc/index.rst

 this BSP.
 SERCOM2 is the default Zephyr console.

 - SERCOM2 115200 8n1 connected to the onboard Atmel Embedded Debugger (EDBG)

+PWM
+===

+The SAME54 MCU has 5 TCC based PWM units with up to 6 outputs each and a period of 24 bits or 16 bits.
+If :code:`CONFIG_PWM_SAM0_TCC` is enabled then LED0 is driven by TCC0 instead of by GPIO.

 SPI Port
 ========